Pécs: Name

 The earliest name for the territory was its Roman name of Sopianæ.
 The name possibly comes from the plural of the Celtic sop meaning "marsh".

 The medieval city was first mentioned in 871 under the name Quinque Basilicae ("five cathedrals".)
 The name refers to the fact that when constructing the churches of the city, the builders used material from five old Christian chapels.
 In later Latin documents the city was mentioned as Quinque Ecclesiae ("five churches", a name identical in meaning to the German name Fünfkirchen and the Slovak name Päťkostolie).

 The name Pécs appears in documents in 1235 in the word Pechyut (with modern spelling: pécsi út, meaning "road to/from Pécs") most likely derives from the Proto-Slavic *pęčь or from the Illyrian *penče, both meaning five.
-In other languages: in Latin, Quinque Ecclesiae; in Italian, Cinquechiese; in Croatian, Pečuh; in Serbian, Печуј (Pečuj); in Slovak, Päťkostolie; in Czech, Pětikostelí; in Dutch, Vijfkerken; in German, Fünfkirchen; and in Turkish, Peçuy.
+In other languages: in Latin, Quinque Ecclesiae; in Italian, Cinquechiese; in Croatian, Pečuh; in Serbian, Печуј (Pečuj); in Slovak, Päťkostolie; in Czech, Pětikostelí; in Bosnian, Pečuj; in Albanian, Peçuj; in Dutch, Vijfkerken; in German, Fünfkirchen; and in Turkish, Peçuy.

 Geography

 Pécs is located in the Carpathian Basin of Central Europe, in the center of the southern Hungarian county of Baranya.
 It is bordered by the Mecsek hills to the north, and by a rolling plain to the south.
 Pécs has a significant mining past.
 Mecsek dolomitic water is famous for its steady, balanced high density of minerals.

 The city of Pécs is located near the border of Croatia.
 Its southern part is rather flat whereas its northern part clings to the slope of the Mecsek mountains.
 It has a very favorable climate, and is bordered by a flourishing woody area.
 During hot summer nights a cooling air streams down from Mecsek to clean the air of the city.

 Pécs is bordered by plains to the south (elevation 120–130 m), while the Mecsek mountains rise up to elevations of 400–600 meters behind the city.
-Jakab-hill, located in the western Mecsek, is 592 m (1942 ft) tall, Tubes, straight above Pécs, is 612 m (2008 ft) tall, and Misina is 535 m (1755 ft) tall.
+Jakab-hegy, located in the western Mecsek, is 592 m (1942 ft) tall, Tubes, straight above Pécs, is 612 m (2008 ft) tall, and Misina is 535 m (1755 ft) tall.
 Higher parts of the city climb up to 200–250 m (656 to 820 ft), mainly Pécsbánya, Szabolcsfalu, Vasas and Somogy.
 Woody areas generally start from elevations of about 300 m (984 ft).
 The Mecsek hills are marked by numerous valleys which play a key role in ameliorating the climate of the city in the absence of lakes and rivers.
 Waters coming down from the Mecsek hills flow into the Pécsi stream under the east–west rail road leading them eventually to the Danube.